-Some indicators are based on statistical analysis for anomaly detection, e.g. whether a user accessed an asset abnormally.
-Some are simply based on facts; e.g. whether there is a malware alert found on an asset.
-Others involve machine learning such as detecting a DGA (Domain Generation Algorithm) domain by bigram modeling or neural network.
-A few others rely on context derived by machine learning to aid anomaly detection; e.g. selecting the best peer group via behavior analysis for peer analysis.
+Some indicators are based on statistical analysis for anomaly detection, for example, whether a user accessed an asset abnormally.
+Some are simply based on facts such as whether there is a malware alert found on an asset.
+Others involve machine learning such as detecting a DGA (domain generation algorithm) domain by bigram modeling or neural network.
+A few others rely on context derived by machine learning to aid anomaly detection, selecting the best peer group via behavior analysis for peer analysis for example.
 These indicators are designed to be as statistically independent as possible.
 At Exabeam, there are more than a few hundred such indicators across a variety of data types, each carefully developed according to security expertise, data science, and field experience.

 How do we now fuse these indicator outputs into a final session score?
-An obvious approach is to define an anchor score for each triggered indicator, or an anomaly, and then to sum up the scores from all the anomalies within a session.
+An obvious approach is to first assign a score to each triggered indicator; this “anchor score” is assigned by human experts based on their field experience and security research.
+Then, we simply sum up the scores from all the triggered indicators within a session to make up the final session score.
 However, this simple approach is not optimal across different environments.
-On a global level, some indicators are prone to trigger more or less across user population (this can be due to environment-specific reasons) .
-On a local level, some indicators tend to trigger more for specific accounts; for example, first time access anomaly to an asset for a service account.
-Indicators with frequent triggers are less informative in the security context.
-A simple sum of triggered indicator scores for the final session scoring creates unnecessary score inflation, resulting in an increase of false positive rate and decrease in precision rate.
+Some indicators are prone to trigger more across the user population, possibly due to environment-specific reasons.
+Some indicators tend to trigger more only for specific accounts; for example, first-time access alert to an asset by a service account.
+Indicators with frequent triggers are less informative in the security context than those that are rarely triggered.
+Frequently triggered indicators contribute to score inflation for sessions, resulting in an increase of false positive rate and a decrease in precision rate.

 In summary, this example of a UEBA scoring system is both expert-driven and data-driven.
 Statistics, fact, or machine learning-based anomalies in a session initially have expert-assigned anchor scores.
-Each score is then calibrated depending on variety of data factors specific to that anomaly.
-Finally, Bayesian modeling is used to learn indicators’ triggering frequencies to enhance the precision of final output scores.
-This scoring process has performed well in the field, as It is also highly explainable for later investigation effort.
+Each score is then calibrated depending on a variety of data factors specific to that anomaly.
+Finally, the Bayesian modeling is used to learn indicators’ triggering frequencies to enhance the precision of final output scores.
+This scoring process has performed well in the field, as it is also highly explainable for later investigations.

-The mathematical details of various such calibrations are important and would be topics for future blogs.
+The mathematical details of various such calibrations are important and would be topics for future posts.